Mo2Hefny/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions mirror permissions of olleh file to hello file 11-directories_permissions change permissions for directories only 12-directory_permissions create directory my_dir and set its permissions
+10-mirror_permissions mirror permissions of olleh file to hello file 11-directories_permissions change permissions for directories only 12-directory_permissions create directory my_dir and set its permissions 13-change_group change group owner to school for the file hello